vickyadri29/test-deall-jobs/README.md

-# Online Test - Web Frontend Engineer
-## Deall Jobs
+# Deall Jobs Test

 ### How we start it :

-- npm install
-- because the API can't access and fetch, so I used Google Chrome extension called Allow CORS: Access-Control-Allow-Origin
+- because the API can't access and fetch, so use Google Chrome extension called Allow CORS: Access-Control-Allow-Origin to allow the ignore the block CORS origin
-- npm run start
+`npm install`
+`npm run start`